bhauman/figwheel-main/docs/docs/hot_reloading.md

 > Figwheel is careful about which clients are able to receive reload
 > and compile time messages.
 When you start Figwheel it assigns itself
 > a unique identifier.
 When a client connects to the Figwheel
-> websocket it can supply this process-id along with the
+> SSE endpoint it can supply this process-id along with the
 > build-id.
 Figwheel only sends messages to clients with the correct
 > identifiers.
 This prevents stale clients and clients with other
 > build-ids from getting the wrong reload messages and REPL evals.